COVID-19 Update >> We Are Open 24/7

 Child Molestation & Aggravated Child Molestation

-A person can be found guilty of child molestation if he or she engages in any type of “immoral or indecent act” to or in the presence of a child under 16 years of age, with the intent to stimulate the sexual desires of either the child or the adult.
+A person can be found guilty of child molestation if he or she engages in any type of “immoral or indecent act” to or in the presence of a child under 16 years of age with the intent to stimulate the sexual desires of either the child or the adult.
 Transmitting images of such acts to a child through electronic devices is also considered sexual molestation.

-For a first offense, someone found guilty of child molestation can be punished by 5-20 years in prison.
+For a first offense, someone guilty of child molestation can be punished by 5-20 years in prison.
 On subsequent convictions, the penalty is 10-30 years or a life sentence.

-Aggravated child molestation charges apply in sexual assault claims of child molestation where the victim may suffer a physical injury in the assault, or if sodomy is involved in the crime.
-These criminal offense charges can either be applied as a felony punishable by 25 years to life in prison, with lifetime probation upon release, or as misdemeanor charges with a maximum sentence of 12 months according to the Georgia criminal code.
+Aggravated child molestation charges apply in sexual assault claims of child molestation where the victim may suffer a physical injury in the assault or if sodomy is involved in the crime.
+These criminal offense charges can either be applied as a felony punishable by 25 years to life in prison, with lifetime probation upon release, or as misdemeanor charges with a maximum sentence of 12 months, according to the Georgia criminal code.

 Enticing A Child For Indecent Purposes